d-e-e-p/fixed-size-string-buffer/README.md

 ## Versioning

-This project makes use of [SemVer](http://semver.org/) for versioning.
-A list of existing versions can be found in the
+This project follows [SemVer](http://semver.org/) conventions for versioning.
-[project's releases](https://github.com/d-e-e-p/fixed-size-string-buffer/releases).
+A list of existing versions can be found in the [project's releases](https://github.com/d-e-e-p/fixed-size-string-buffer/releases).

 ## Authors